-- (i) The Chief Executive shall nominate officers with delegated authority to enter into contracts of employment, regarding staff, agency staff or temporary staff service contracts via framework/the current list of approved suppliers. - (ii) The Finance Director shall be consulted and must give authorisation if the contractor is not on framework/the current list of authorised suppliers.
+- (i) The Chief Executive shall nominate officers with delegated authority to enter into contracts of employment, regarding staff, agency staff or temporary staff service contracts via framework/the current list of approved suppliers. - (ii) The Director of Finance shall be consulted and must give authorisation if the contractor is not on framework/the current list of authorised suppliers.